 How to Create a Project Budget: Mastering the Budgeting Process in Project Management?

-Creating a project budget is one of the most important steps in project management.
-It helps you plan how money will be spent throughout your project.
-A good budget gives you control over your spending, helps you avoid going over budget, and keeps the project on track from beginning to end.
-In this guide, we’ll break down the entire budgeting process into easy steps, so you can confidently create a budget for any project—big or small.
+At one point in life you have created and ran a project whether knowingly or not.
+It could be growing crops, poultry farming, dairy faming or running your own business.
+The question is, did you create a budget for those projects?
+A project budget is very important as it helps you plan how money will be spent throughout your project.
+A good budget enables you to control your spending and also keeps the project on track from beginning to end.
+In this guide, we are going to break down the budgeting process into easy steps so that you can create a budget for any project, big or small with alot of ease.

 Understanding the Importance of a Project Budget